-Management has reviewed its projected funding requirements and expects that through the generation and collection of revenues and/or being able to raise additional financing, that the Company will maintain sufficient liquidity to meet its requirements through September 30, 2017.
+The Company had commitments of \$2,605,795 as of September 30, 2017.
+Management has reviewed its projected funding requirements and expects that through the generation and collection of revenues that the Company will maintain sufficient liquidity to meet its requirements through September 30, 2018.